15th January 1934

 -I’d imagine we have both done things against God but if he does show us mercy and we meet in the hereafter, we will share a glass and toast dear old Ireland.

-Brennan did not reply, he squeezed the trigger.
-Thy will be done.
-Tears began to roll down his face as he stood over the body of his fallen countryman.
-He had killed a brother but wasn’t this the way it was always destined to be since Cain and Abel.
 What a fool he had been to think that their noble fight back home would have changed anything.
-When the dust settled and the guns put away, the men had no work, their families had no food.
-What difference did it make to the rich in their comfortable drawing rooms,?
+When the dust settled and the guns were put away, the men had no work, their families had little food.
+What difference did it make to the rich in their comfortable drawing rooms?
 Not a whit.
 He was finished railing against the world.
-He opened the dead mans blood soaked collar, with the penknife from his hip pocket he cut the scapular from around Moloney’s neck.
-He saw that the wound was neat passing right through the base of the neck.
+He opened the dead man’s blood-soaked collar, with his penknife he cut the scapular from around Moloney’s neck.
+He saw that the wound was neat passing right through the left side of the chest.
 Oblivion was instant.
-The exit hole in his throat was large but the morticians would cover it and the family, if he had one out here, could have an open casket.
+Normally he’d do a head shot but this way the morticians would do a good job and the family, if he had one out here, could have an open casket.

-Brennan rolled up the scapula and the little medal attached to it before carefully placing it in his inside jacket pocket which it now shared with the .38.
+Brennan rolled up the scapular and the little medal attached to it, carefully placing it in his inside jacket pocket which it now shared with the .38.
 He knew that he would find out over the next few days where Moloney was from.
-Word would quickly pass through the bars and speak-easys about the killing.
-He scooped out the contents of the dead man’s wallet and would send on the contents to to the relatives anonymously.
+Word would quickly pass through the neighborhood about the killing.
+He scooped out the contents of the dead man’s wallet, the contents he’d send to the relatives anonymously.
 This would also make it look like a robbery saving the Cops having to invent a motive.
-Finally with the chorus of foghorns, steamers and an overhead train, he knelt down on the cold cobbles.
-Holding the still warm hand of the man whose life he had just taken, he leaned in and whispered contritely into his ear.

 ‘Oh my God, I am heartily sorry for having offended thee, may this soul and the souls of all the departed, rest in peace, amen’